Buy dried yellowroot and other wild herbs at Payne Mountain Farms.

 Rose oil is known as the Queen of Essential Oils.
 It is very expensive since it takes 30 roses to make one drop of oil.
 Rose oil is an aphrodisiac and is considered a good remedy for disorders of the female system.

 Rose oil is often included in cosmetic creams for its refreshing and tonic effect on sensitive skin.
 The oil is very appropriate for mature skin as it moisturizes and helps diminish the appearance of fine lines and wrinkles.

 Rose oil, diluted in distilled water, may be used as a compress to treat tired or inflamed eyes.
 Rose oil is anti-bacterial, astringent, antiseptic, anti-inflammatory, and a good anti-depressant.

-The scent of roses is considered to be an aid to meditation.
 It helps balance hormones and soothes anxiety that may cause frigidity or impotence.
 When used in a gentle massage, rose oil can help heal broken capillaries and stimulate circulation.
 (Rose water is less expensive and may be used as a substitute.)

 Rose hips are actually seed pods and are sometimes used as a kidney tonic.
 One cup of prepared rose hips equals the vitamin C content of 144 oranges.
 Harvest rose hips in the fall for making nourishing teas, syrups, and fruit drinks.
-(To prepare, cut off stem and blossom ends, slit down one side with a knife, and remove seeds.)

 Roses come in countless varieties.
 All are edible but the wild varieties are preferred for use in herbal medicine.
 Both cultivated and wild roses are used in cooking to make jellies, jams, and garnishes.